lsst-camera-visualization/Communication-between-Front-and-Back-End/README.md

 #### Possible Issue
 * ~~Do we need to send multiple commands in one json file?~~
-  * Though json accepts duplicate key names, it would only parse the last one.
-If multiple commands with same name are sent in one json object, we probably need to put "commands" into a queue or list.
+  * ~~Though json accepts duplicate key names, it would only parse the last one.
+If multiple commands with same name are sent in one json object, we probably need to put "commands" into a queue or list.~~
+  * Put command objects in list or array when sending multiple commands in one json file.